idaholab/virtual_test_bed/doc/content/msr/msfr/thermo_model.md

 Here each nuclide density in $[atoms/(b-cm)]$ is read from a `VectorPostProcessor` named `reader` (discussed in the `VectorPostprocessors` block) at a specific burnup index.
 In order to visualize the depletion-driven, spatially-resolved thermochemical effect, the user can replace the `index = 0` value with a later index point to model how the solution changes throughout depletion.

 Admittedly, this is a clunky method of passing information, and current efforts are streamlining nuclide, element, and species accounting for MSR analyses within the MOOSE framework.
 This will allow for a more user friendly interface between online Griffin-depletion coupling with Thermochimica + Pronghorn for depletion-driven, spatially-resolved thermochemistry modeling and simulation.
-Therefore, this model will likely be updated in the near term future with a more efficient streamlined version.
+Therefore, this model will likely be updated in the near term with a more efficient streamlined version.

 !listing msr/msfr/thermochemistry/thermo.i block=Postprocessors